-Top 10 Best Smoking Gifts for Christmas 2017
+Top 10 Best Smoking Gifts for Valentine’s Day 2018

 Ah, just another list of stupid smoking gifts.
 Just what everyone needs: The same dang list of the same dang stuff.
 It’s boring.
 It’s annoying.
 It’s a waste of my time to write it, and a waste of your time to read it.

-So, this list of the best smoking gifts for Christmas, WON’T contain any “no duh *insert eye roll*” type of gifts.
+So, this list of the best smoking gifts for Valentine’s day, WON’T contain any “no duh *insert eye roll*” type of gifts.
 Instead, it’s full of awesome ideas you probably haven’t considered, and are the perfect addition to any smoker’s collection.

+And if you’re interested in other stoner gifts, you can consult a bevy of gift guides.
+So be sure to check out these creative gifts, and these ones under-$30.
+Heck, you might even want to put together a whole gift basket.

 It’s also important to understand smoking gifts coming in two different forms: For the nicotine-based user and for the cannabis-based user.
 Although many of these items are interchangeable, this list will be split between them.